dylanstormjohnson/Employee-Tracker/README.md

 - When the "Add Employee" option is selected, more prompts are given about the new employee and the employee is logged in the database.

-- When the "Inquire About Departments" option is selected, another prompt about which department to inquire about is given and the user input is displayed iand formatted in an easily readable way.
+- When the "Inquire About Departments" option is selected, another prompt about which department to inquire about is given and the user input is displayed and formatted in an easily readable way.

 - When any action is completed, the initial prompt is given again to allow for quick traversal of the information.